-Clear Lake, Iowa: Surf Ballroom - Buddy Holly's Last GigVenue of the last performance of rockers Buddy Holly, Richie Valens, and the Big Bopper on Feb.
-2, 1959, before their plane crashed nearby.
+Clear Lake, Iowa: Surf Ballroom - Buddy Holly's Last GigSite of the last performance of rockers Buddy Holly, Richie Valens, and the Big Bopper, before their plane crashed nearby.
 The ballroom is preserved as it looked in 1959.
 See the pay phone where Buddy made his last phone call.